OpenEnergyPlatform/academy/docs/tutorials/02_oep_client/04_client_cli_upload.md

 - [Delete the table and the corresponding metadata](#delete-table)

 ## Requirements
-To execute the following code you will need to need to be a registered user on the OEP and
+To execute the following code you will need to be a registered user on the OEP and
   - have your OEP API token at hand.
 You find this in settings tab in your profile page.
 (If you don't have a token see [Things you only need to do once](https://openenergyplatform.github.io/academy/tutorials/99_other/beginners_guide/#1-things-you-only-need-to-do-once).)
   - Set the OEP_API_TOKEN env.variable to your token: (OEP_API_TOKEN='your token')